-Jeff D. Michel (MICK-el) is a singer-songwriter, multi-instrumentalist and producer living and working in Estevan, Saskatchewan.
-His new album, Back to the Moon, was released on September 24, 2021 and tied for #10 in the SaskMusic Best Saskatchewan Albums of 2021.
-Back to the Moon is Jeff’s second full-length release, a follow-up to his 2006 debut The Seasons, 2014 single Love You a Little While, and his first collection of new music since the 2018 CFMA-nominated Hook & Nail album Ghosts of Taylorton.
+Jeff D. Michel (MICKel) is a singer-songwriter, multi-instrumentalist and producer living and working in Estevan, SK.
+His latest album Back to the Moon, released Sept.
+24, 2021, was voted to a 10th place tie in the SaskMusic Best Saskatchewan Albums of 2021 and has been nominated for the 2022 Sask.
+Music Award for Roots/Folk Album of the Year.
+Back to the Moon is Jeff’s second full-length release and his first collection of new music since the CFMA-nominated 2018 Hook & Nail album Ghosts of Taylorton.

-Jeff’s latest 13 track offering, Back to the Moon, contains contributions from friends/bandmates Mike Davis & Lindsay Arnold (Hook & Nail/Last Birds) as well as Nashville pedal steel legend Steve Hinson.
-It is an eclectic mix of country-tinged folk/roots songs, and explores themes of aliens, loss, winter, dragons, prairie storms and the wisdom gained as one ages.
-Jeff’s latest single, Cabin in the Woods takes inspiration from time spent with family at his parents’ summer cabin, and reminisces of the fond memories that often accompany a summer hideaway.
+Back to the Moon is an eclectic mix of country-tinged folk/roots songs, and explores themes of aliens, loss, winter, dragons, prairie storms and the wisdom gained as one ages.
+The album contains contributions from friends Mike Davis & Lindsay Arnold (Hook & Nail/Last Birds) as well as Nashville pedal steel legend Steve Hinson.
+Jeff’s current single, Cabin in the Woods takes inspiration from time spent with family at his parents’ summer cabin and reminisces about the fond memories that often accompany a summer hideaway.

 Back to the Moon has been well-received at radio, with four of the album tracks featured regionally on CBC Radio One (SK) and several tracks featured at College Radio with adds/rotation in over 65 markets across the US and Canada.
-Recently, Never Had a Chance to Miss You was selected as a semi-finalist in the folk/singer-songwriter category for the 2021 International Songwriting Competition.
+In February of 2022, Never Had a Chance to Miss You was selected as a semi-finalist in the folk/singer-songwriter category for the 2021 International Songwriting Competition (ISC).

-Album tracks include Never Outrun the Storm, a cautionary tale of summer prairie storms, and features Hinson on pedal steel, while Two Kids Dressed as Dragons tells the fantastic story of The Dragons and the 7-Horned Monster, based loosely on events that took place at the Winnipeg Folk Festival, with work underway to adapt the song into a children’s book.
-The title track, Back to the Moon, featuring Davis on slide guitar, ponders if we’re truly alone in the universe - perhaps by a choice not our own.
-The Only Thing, inspired by a comment from a coworker, laments the loss of a wife and mother in childbirth, and the opening track, Professor of Intuition cleverly ventures into the world of the sixth sense.
-Jeff’s songwriting style has matured to reflect the influence that folk music has had and embraces its storytelling nature, yet retains the edge and drive of his blues/rock roots.
+The title song, Back to the Moon, which features Davis on slide guitar, ponders if we’re truly alone in the universe - perhaps by a choice not our own.
+Never Outrun the Storm is a cautionary tale of summer prairie storms, and features Hinson on pedal steel, while Two Kids Dressed as Dragons tells the fantastic story of The Dragons and the 7-Horned Monster, based loosely on events that took place at the Winnipeg Folk Festival.
+Bottom of the Well relays a prison conversation in which a man was unjustly jailed for his wife’s untimely death.
+The Only Thing laments the loss of a wife and mother in childbirth, and the opening track Professor of Intuition cleverly ventures into the world of the sixth sense.
+Jeff’s songwriting style has matured to reflect the influence that folk music has had and embraces its storytelling nature yet retains the edge and drive of his blues/rock roots.